slaveofcode/tada-review/PITCHME.md

 +++
 # WHAT I DO ?
 - Mostly doing programming (absolutely)
-- Dive into current running Projects to understand the flow
+- Dive into rhw current Projects to get understand the flow
+- Code Refactor
-- Thinking about the best practice
+- Thinking about the best practice & coding standard

 ---
 # PROJECTS INVOLVED